-lcon Description
+Icon Description

 Indicates that restrictions apply to the current page.
 Click to see the restrictions and edit them.

-Ø1 Indicates that there are attachments to the current page.
+@ 1 Indicates that there are attachments to the current page.
 Click to open the 'Attachments View'.

-4 Go to the people directory.
+Go to the people directory.

-8 View a user profile.
+A View a user profile .

-(A) Go to a personal space.
+⊕ Go to a personal space.

 Go to a global space.

-View a space's homepage.
+€ View a space's homepage.

+View a page.

+Add a page.

+□ Add a child page to the current page.

+a View a blog post .

+This page has been edited since you last viewed it.
+Click to view the page.

+View a comment.

+View a piece of archived mail that has been imported into Confluence.

+View a page that has been imported into Confluence.

+View an attachment.